sabrinaforrester/notebook.py/readme.md

     - single space is the default seperator

 ## Immutability
-> It can be changed.
+> It cannot be changed.
 - Strings are immutable.
+- Lists are mutable
 - Not all sequence types are immutable.

 ## Length